GajendraKaushik/nextjs-openlayer/README.md

 The objective of this project is to learn the basic concept and features of the OpenLayer a JavaScript library to interact with the Map.

-In this project, we have learned how can a user create a point, and draw a line and polygon in the map.
+In this project, we have learned how can a user create a point, and draw a line and polygon on the map.

 ## Working Functionality